 Fashion Design Program

 The core of the Fashion Design Program is “Collection” which duplicates the workings of a fashion designer in a professional design studio.
-Courses are taught by fashion design educators and industry professionals.
+Programs are taught by fashion design educators and industry professionals.

 The curriculum is enhanced with students creating a collection through research, concept and design, to completing their design work on the same seasonal schedule as the fashion industry.
 Students present their collections at a professionally produced fashion show attended by fashion industry professionals.